dreal/probreach/doc/simulator/README.md

 # ProbReach Simulator

-The ProbReach simulator performs a simulation of the provided *.pdrh* model and produces a *.json* file as output.
+The ProbReach simulator performs simulation of the provided *.pdrh* model and produces a *.json* file as output.

 ## Required packages